HhmedHesham/tf-cmd/module structure.md

 # outputs.tf:
 contains the output definitions for your module.
-Module outputs are made available to the configuration using the module, so they are often used to pass information about the parts of your infrastructure defined by the module to other parts of your configuration
+Module outputs are made available to the configuration using the module, a so they are often used to pass information about the parts of your infrastructure defined by the module to other parts of your configuration

+# terraform.tfstate and terraform.tfstate.backup files:
+ ontain your Terraform state and are how Terraform keeps track of the relationship between your configuration and the infrastructure provisioned by it.

+# store the terraform.tfstate file in a local:
+terraform {
+  backend "local" {
+    path = "terraform/state/terraform.tfstate"
+  }
+}

+# store the terraform.tfstate file in a remote:
+terraform {
+  backend "gcs" {
+    bucket  = "# REPLACE WITH YOUR BUCKET NAME" prefix  = "terraform/state"
+  }
+}

+# Create a container ContainerName using the latest NGINX image from Docker Hub, and preview the container on the Cloud Shell virtual machine over port 80
+docker run --name <ContainerName> --detach --publish 8080:80 nginx:latest

+#verfiy the container is running
+docker ps